1st-line Bench Testing and Shipping Damage

 Here is our reasoning… The manufacturers test the machines with water, and they can not get all the water out.
 Machines ship from Europe throughout the year, but during late fall, winter, and early spring, these espresso machines are subject to freezing temps, which damage the inside of the machine (freezing pipes or valves).
 The only way to weed out these machines is by testing by water just before we ship to our clients.

 We do test with water only before shipping, but just like the manufacturer, we can not remove all the water.
 However, we try to remove more water than they do, and we usually leave all valves open for the remaining water in the machine.
 The water can leak out of those valves as the machine is transported and tumbled during shipping.

 Coffee Grinder Bench Testing

 Almost every manufacturer we work with tests with actual coffee beans in their grinders.
 They do clean most of it out, but there is always some residue.
-This ‘some’ residue looks like a lot after you receive a grinders because just 7-10 grams spreads out far and wide across the entire body of the grinder.
+This residue looks like a lot after you receive a grinder because just 7-10 grams spread out far and wide across the entire body of the grinder.
 When we test new grinders, we usually do not use coffee beans.
 We run a dry test.

 What to do when the espresso machine arrives wet or even with condensation?

 Please wait the 48 hours to air dry outside of any packaging.
 Please test the machine with water only and make sure there are no leaks.
 If there are none, our confidence level is very high.
 The electronics are very durable as long as you do not plug in the machine while wet and not allowed to air dry for 48 hours.
 Please save all packaging!